 2. Damage to Reputation

 Often not treated as a risk integral to an organization’s success, reputation risk presents issues both short term and long.
-In “What is your Company’s Reputation Worth?” we explored the importance of reputation, managing the risks associated to reputation online, and how to respond to what is said about your organization on a public level.
 The maintenance and protection of your organization’s reputation can be a goal communicated to all employees as part of the company’s culture.
 Managing what is said about your organization should include making sure that all comments are dealt with properly, learning from all complaints and comments, setting structure around your reputation risk management efforts, and understanding when and how to respond.

 3. Disruption or Supply Chain Failure

 Risks associated with supply chain management are understandably of concern to the retail industry.
 With the interconnectedness and flow that has to come to make the chain work well, even the smallest of disruptions can throw an organization off course.
 Aon’s report shows that 53-percent of survey respondents were prepared to face a supply chain failure.
-One of our recent entries explored supply chain risk management and related issues.
 Managing this risk is a balance between flexibility and vulnerability.
 It largely involves knowing the risks, prioritizing them, creating a plan to strategically manage the risks, implementing the plan as necessary, and monitoring the plan’s implementation for evaluation and improvement purposes.

 It is understandable why these three risks would be of the greatest concern to the retail industry.
 But why is it that the most important risks identified by the retail industry are also the ones that they are the least prepared to face?